awee01/Project-9/README.md

 ## Description:

 This is an application that generates a README from user input.
 Users are prompted several questions and the README is dynamically generated.
+Type your answers in the console and press the enter key.

 The generated file is located in the dist folder.

 This version does not ask for validation, null inputs are valid.